vdaubry/vdaubry.github.io/_posts/2015-02-23-SEO-for-rails.markdown

 #### Step 2 : generate a sitemap

-Generating a sitemap is as easy as generating a XML file, if you have a fairly simple sitemap you can do it just with [Nokogiri](http://www.nokogiri.org/).
+Generating a sitemap is as easy as generating a XML file, if you have only a few pages to index, just use [Nokogiri](http://www.nokogiri.org/).
 It would look like this :

 {% highlight ruby %}